-Applications completed improperly may be cause for ineligibility, disqualification or may result in lower scores.
-If you have any questions regarding this recruitment or application process, please contact the Human Resources analyst, Tina Siu, by telephone at 415-554-2403, or by email at firstname.lastname@example.org.
+Applications completed improperly may be cause for ineligibility, disqualification or may lead to lower scores.
+If you have any questions regarding this recruitment or application process, please contact HSH's Human Resources Analyst, Timothy Liong, by email at Timothy.Liong@sfgov.org

 Having a conviction history does not automatically preclude you from a job with the City.